-SUBJECT: EXECUTIVE SUMMARY: Consideration of a Minor Subdivision, Use

-Permit, Grading Permit, Coastal Development Permit, Architectural Review Permit, and certification of a Mitigated Negative Declaration for the subdivision of a 12.4-acre parcel into four proposed parcels and development of two single-family dwellings on a single proposed parcel, located at 7625 Stage Road in the unincorporated San Gregorio area of San Mateo County.
+SUBJECT: EXECUTIVE SUMMARY: Public hearing to consider an appeal of the Planning Commission's approval for the Cattermole project, consisting of a Minor Subdivision, Use Permit, Grading Permit, Coastal Development Permit, Architectural Review Permit, and certification of a Mitigated Negative Declaration for the subdivision of a 12.4-acre parcel into four proposed parcels and development of two single-family dwellings on a single proposed parcel, located at 7625 Stage Road in the unincorporated San Gregorio area of San Mateo County.
 This project is appealable to the California Coastal Commission.
-(Appeal of the Planning Commission's decision approval of the project.)